-Currently, the national speaker and author provides content-packed and researched based empowerment programing for organizations, universities and community groups that serve young women.
+Currently, the edutainer provides content-packed and researched based empowerment programing for organizations, universities and community groups.

 I was having lunch with a business colleague and very abruptly he asked me,